isomerpages/psd-psw/_pstc-2024/Breakout Sessions.md

 <br>Changi Airport Group (CAG)</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Ms Justina Tan has more than 20yrs of experience in the airport industry
+<p>Ms Justina Tan has more than 20 years of professional experience in the
-and has held senior positions in various airport business functions from international relations, airline marketing, airport retail to airport consultancy.</p>
+airport industry and has held senior positions in various airport business functions from international relations, airline marketing, airport retail to airport consultancy.</p>
 <p>With a passion for organizational development work, Ms Tan has driven
 cultural initiatives, spearheaded employee engagement efforts as well as look into the design of rewards and performance management systems to drive